Police officer safety and health: Line of duty deaths

-Line of duty deaths are deaths which occur while an officer is conducting his or her appointed duties.
+Line of duty deaths are deaths which occur while an officer is conducting their appointed duties.
 Despite the increased risk of being a victim of a homicide, automobile accidents are the most common cause of officer deaths.
 Officers are more likely to be involved in traffic accidents because of their large amount of time spent conducting vehicle patrols, or directing traffic, as well as their work outside their vehicles alongside or on the roadway, or in dangerous pursuits.
 Officers killed by suspects make up a smaller proportion of deaths.
 In the U.S. in 2005, 156 line of duty deaths were recorded of which 44% were from assaults on officers, 35% vehicle related (only 3% during vehicular pursuits) and the rest from other causes: heart attacks during arrests/foot/vehicular pursuits, falling from heights during foot chases, diseases contracted either from suspects' body fluids or, more rarely, from window period emergency blood transfusions received after motor vehicle accidents, shootings, stabbings, accidental gun discharges or falls that result in blood loss.

 Police officers who die in the line of duty, especially those who die from the actions of suspects or in accidents or heart attacks, are often given elaborate funerals, attended by large numbers of fellow officers.
 Their families may also be entitled to special pensions.
 Fallen officers are often remembered in public memorials, such as the National Law Enforcement Officers Memorial in the U.S., the National Police Memorial in the U.K. and the Scottish Police Memorial, at the Scottish Police College.

 In the United Kingdom, in the 10 years from April 2000 there were 143 line of duty deaths: 54 in road accidents travelling to or from duty, 46 in road accidents on duty, 23 from natural causes on duty, 15 from criminal acts, and 5 in other accidents.
 In Great Britain, police do not normally carry firearms.
 Officers in Northern Ireland are routinely armed.

 The Singapore Police Force registered just over 100 deaths in a century up to the year 2000.
 There have been 28 New Zealand police officers killed by criminals since 1890.